NazarLyubchinsky/PATERN-SHOP/README.md

 ## main features

-The main part of the dashboard screen features a table with the following columns:

 - Private Authentication: Every user must authenticate themselves before using the store, ensuring data security and confidentiality.
 - Product Catalog: We offer a product catalog that can be easily browsed by users.
 You can search for products in different categories and filter them by price, as well as search by name.
 - Product Creation: Users have the option to create new products and add them to the catalog.
 This helps keep the product range constantly updated.